 Junior Mentoring Program is a one-semester program where junior CoB students are paired with young professionals in a mentoring relationship.
 Mentors help students prepare for their college careers, sharing their skills, knowledge and advice on how to balance college, work and personal life.
 Focus is given to resume building and professional development activities that will better prepare the students for the job market and complement their academic learning experience.

 Corporate Mentoring Program pairs a senior student with a mid or late career professional in a mentoring relationship for an academic year.
 The mentors coach and guide the students, help them with decision making and manage their expectations for life after graduation.
 Students must complete certain prerequisites to participate in CMP.

 For more information about SCPD programs, services and resources please contact SCPD at (562) 985-2265 or www.csulb.edu/cba/scpd or email@example.com.

 Financial assistance is provided to business students through the University Financial Aid Office.
 That office administers funds made available through the federal and state governments and through certain private sources.
 Awards are made to students who demonstrate a need for assistance with educational expenses.

-Additional information about the following awards and their requirements can be obtained from the CBA website.
+Additional information about the following awards and their requirements can be obtained from the CoB website.